A Computational Theory and Semi-Supervised Algorithm for Clustering: A Computational Theory for Clustering

 \subsection{Algorithm}

 Given a representation of the data points---which is defined as the Euclidean distance from the associated median---and a small subsample of labelled data, this section presents an algorithm for transforming the input into the desired output.
-The primary computational task involves detecting and removing anomalies from a set of data points, while simultaneously expanding clusters by incorporating non-anomalous points.
+The main computational task is to detect and remove anomalies from a set of data points, while simultaneously expanding clusters by incorporating non-anomalous points.
 Thus, anomaly detection lies at the core of the philosophy and method employed.

 Here, we also acknowledge an additional constraint arising from the human ability to quickly perceive clusters in low-dimensional data, as well as the requirement to efficiently compute clusters over large realworld datasets.
 Namely, that the developed \emph{algorithm must be fast to compute and scale efficiently with increasing numbers of examples and dimensions of the data}.
 Many clustering algorithms that yield satisfactory results with small datasets or low-dimensional data often struggle to meet these requirements, resulting in unacceptably long computation times.
+Our approach prioritises computational efficiency to overcome these limitations.